sieuwerts/zmk-config-corne/README.md

 and perhaps the most important feature for reducing misfires `require-prior-idle-ms`.
 It also enforces some delay when used together with a key on the same side of the keyboard.
 This works very well since the home row mods are mirrored for each hand.
+One major difference is that I have chosen to _not_ include `shift` in the home row mods, the reason for which is explained below.
 See the configuration for more information.

 ### Combos vs layers